volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *changes the original array*

-Sorts elements of an array
+Sorts elements of an array:

 ```javascript
 const numbers = [2, 0, 1];